w3hc/gov-docs/index.md

 The membership of your DAO is represented by an NFT.
 One person, one vote.
 These NFTs can be viewed as 'membership cards'.
 They're customizable: you can submit a proposal to modify the metadata of your NFT.

+Since `v0.10.0`, these NFTs are non-transferable by default ("SBT").

 ### On-chain voting system

 Open Zeppelin's Governor contract defines the voting rules: it allows members to cast a their vote, it counts the votes and execute the proposal if successful.